mach3-software/MaCh3Tutorial/README.md

 You have just completed finished you first MCMC chain.

 ### MCMC Chain
-You can produce simple plots with
+Being able to visualise and analyse output of MCMC is standard procedure after chain has finished, you can produce simple plots with
 ```bash
 ./bin/ProcessMCMC bin/TutorialDiagConfig.yaml Test.root
 ```
-where Test.root is the output of running MCMCTutorial as described [here](#how-to-run-mcmc)
+where Test.root is the output of running MCMCTutorial as described [here](#how-to-run-mcmc) One of plots you will encounter is:

+It is marginalised posterior of a single parameter.
+This is main output of MCMC.

+**ProcessMCMC** has much more options to chose from, we recommend to see [here](https://github.com/mach3-software/MaCh3/wiki/09.-Bayesian-Analysis,-Plotting-and-MCMC-Processor)

 You can then take the output of running ProcessMCMC which will be called something like <inputName>_Process.root, and make fancier error plots from it using the `GetPostfitParamPlots` app like: